seailz/Framework/README.md

 # Plugin-Framework
-A simple plugin framework that is mainly used for completing comissions
+A simple plugin framework that is mainly used for completing commissions

 ## ✨Maven Repo